nativefier/nativefier/README.md

 $ nativefier "http://medium.com"
 ```

-Note that nativefier will intelligently attempt to determine the app name.
+Nativefier will intelligently attempt to determine the app name, your OS and processor architecture, among other options.
 If desired, the app name or other options can be overwritten by specifying the `--name=Medium` as part of the command line options, as such.

 ```
-$ nativefier --app-name 'Some Awesome App' "http://medium.com"
+$ nativefier --app-name "Some Awesome App" "http://medium.com"
 ```

 Other command line options are listed below.